 A Good Way to Fail with Facebook Ads

-Too many online marketers think Facebook advertising is like running ad on Google.
+Too many online marketers think Facebook advertising is like running ads on Google.

-When I open up Google.com and search for “best beard oil” (don’t judge) I have high buying intent.
-I’m ready to whip out my credit card and have that magical liquid shipped to me asap.
+When I open up Google and search for “best beard oil” (don’t judge) I have high buying intent.
+I’m ready to whip out my credit card and have that magical liquid shipped to me ASAP.